renderpci/dedalo/Readme.md

 - PHP 8.1+
 - Apache 2.4.6+
-- Postgres 14.9+
+- PostgreSQL 14.9+
-- MySQL 5.6+ (NOT REQUIRED unless you want use Dédalo for publication).
+- MySQL 5.6+ (NOT MANDATORY, only for publication).

 ### 4.2.
 Libraries required for Dédalo